BRIEF-Brooks Automation acquires Pacific Bio-Material Management

 July 5 Brooks Automation Inc:

-* Acquisition includes operations of wholly owned affiliate Novare LLC based in Bronx, New York
+* Brooks automation inc - acquisition includes operations of wholly owned affiliate Novare, LLC based in Bronx, New York

-* Says management expects deal will be accretive to Brooks' non-GAAP earnings within Q1 of ownership Source text for Eikon: Further company coverage:
+* Brooks automation inc says management expects deal will be accretive to brooks' non-GAAP earnings within q1 of ownership Source text for Eikon: Further company coverage:

 July 6 The following bids, mergers, acquisitions and disposals were reported by 1100 GMT on Thursday: